theonlyid/theonlyid.github.io/_portfolio/06_ppg-vitals.md

 **How is that relevant?**

-1. Changes in blood pressure can be used to infer the depth of anesthesia without the need for an extra device that is attached to arm.
-The BP measurements are returned at the same rate as pulse, so keeping track of faster changes is made way easier.
+1. Changes in blood pressure can be used to infer the depth of anesthesia without the need for an extra device that is attached to the patient's arm.
+The BP measurements are returned at the same rate as pulse, enabling a much higher sampling rate of blood pressure, and thus denser data to estimate trends.

 2. The arousal state of a patient can be determined by the burst-suppression patterns in the EEG.
 Since fNIRS is a great proxy for brain activity, and is much more robust to movements and purutrbations, it makes a great canditate for monitoring patient brain function in the ICU.